ctu-vras/stamped_msgs/README.md

 Use of these message types is discouraged by Open Robotics - everybody should create semantically meaningful message types instead.
 But these stamped messages can be used for quick prototyping.

+Because it is actually not suggested to use the messages provided by this package, there will never be any binary ROS release of this package.

 More reading e.g. here:

 - https://github.com/ros/std_msgs/issues/7